WestDRI/wgpages/content/apptainer1/02-build.md

-## Converting a Docker image to Apptainer as regular user
+## Running more useful Docker images via Apptainer as regular user
 ### Running client-server ParaView from a container

 You can pull a Docker image from [Docker Hub](https://hub.docker.com) and convert it to an Apptainer